 When two bodies in contact move relatively to one another, resistance occurs between them.
 This is due to friction that opposes their motion.
 Different sizes of yam slices were individually placed on a neat weight-carrying pan.
 Weight (F) was added to the pan until the slices begin to move at uniform velocity.
-The thickness and weigh of each slice (R) were measured using micro-meter screw gauge and weighing balances respectively to determine the coefficient of dynamic friction ( $\mu$ ) as shown below.
+The thickness and weigh of each slice (R) were measured using micro-meter screw gauge and weighing balances friction $(\mu)$ as shown below.